 Can I obtain money damages for my injury if the motorist who caused my injury is at fault but did not have insurance?
 The lack of insurance of the motorist who was at fault does not affect your legal right to file a claim against the person or organization whose negligence was the cause of your injury.
 As that individual or organization is personally responsible for your injuries.
 The problem, however, is that many times the negligent party does not have the funds to compensate you for your damages.
 If that is the case you can file a claim with your own insurance company for uninsured or under-insured motorist protection and Medpay if you have these types of coverage as part of your insurance policy.

 I have been injured in an automobile accident and I do not have any health insurance how am I going to pay my medical bills?
 The motorist who was negligent and caused your injuries is responsible for all of your medical bills.
-The problem is that you will not receive any compensation until your case is settled or when a successful verdict is given at trial.
-Therefore, you may have to wait several months to several years.
-In Rhode Island numerous automobile insurance policies contain Medpay which is like health insurance.
-Medpay coverage pays all your medical bills, depending on the amount of coverage, up to $2,500.00 or $5,000.00.
+Some of your bills will be paid by your health insurance provider and they will seek reimbursement after your case is completed.
+Also, in Rhode Island numerous automobile insurance policies contain Medpay which is like health insurance.
+Medpay coverage pays for your medical bills, depending on the amount of coverage, up to $2,500.00 or $5,000.00.
 This money comes from your insurance provider and you do not have to wait for a settlement or jury verdict.
 Generally, people are unaware of the availability of medpay coverage.
 So, when you're purchasing automobile insurance make inquiry about obtaining medpay as it is very affordable.

 Should I carry uninsured motorist coverage on my automobile insurance policy?
 Absolutely!
-Rhode Island law requires that every individual with a registered motor vehicle carry $25,000 of bodily injury liability coverage.
-If you are responsible for an automobile accident this coverage pays the medical, rehabilitation, and, if necessary, funeral bills of your passengers, the other driver, his or her passengers, and any pedestrians involved.
-It also covers pain and suffering awards as well as legal costs.
 The reason you need uninsured motorist coverage is because Rhode Island does not verify the insurance information given by a vehicle owner.
+If, however, you have adequate uninsured motorist coverage your automobile can be repaired, and you can collect personal injury damages including medical bills, lost wages, and pain and suffering.
+Although Rhode Island law requires that every individual with a registered motor vehicle carry $25,000 of bodily injury liability coverage.
+If a driver is responsible for an automobile accident this coverage pays bills of passengers, the other driver, his or her passengers, and any pedestrians involved.
 When a car is registered an individual can provide the name of any insurance company and the Rhode Island Division of Motor Vehicles will most likely not ask for proof.
 If proof is requested, an individual only has to pay the first month installment, obtain a proof of insurance card, and then not make payments for the remainder of the year thereby voiding the insurance.
 Subsequently, no one is aware of the lack of insurance until an accident happens.
-If, however, you have adequate uninsured motorist coverage your automobile can be repaired, and you can collect personal injury damages including medical bills, lost wages, and pain and suffering.

 How can I receive all the money I am entitled for my personal injury if the motorist who was responsible for my injuries only has $25,000 of bodily injury coverage and my medical bills are $100,000?
 As previously discussed it is crucial to carry uninsured motorist coverage on your automobile insurance policy.
 Beyond protecting you from an uninsured motorist this coverage also provides under-insured motorist coverage.
 For example, let's say you are seriously injured in an auto accident and the person who caused the accident only carries the state minimum of $25,000 in liability coverage.
 If you don't have uninsured motorist coverage and your personal injury claim is valued at $100,000, and the at fault driver only carries $25,000, you will loose $75,000.
 On the other hand, if your policy has uninsured motorist coverage of $50,000 then you will be able to collect an additional $50,000 from your insurance company, plus the $25,000 from the at-fault driver's insurance policy.
 Even though you did not receive the full $100,000.00 it is much better than losing $25,000 instead of $75,000.